leizcool/leizcool/README.md

 I'm Aleli, a Software Engineer.

 ## About Me 😊
-A Software Engineer/IT Specialist with 10+ years of experience in building and managing scalable applications.
+A Software Engineer/IT Specialist with 10+ years of IT Specialist experience and in building and managing scalable applications.
 Specialized in .Net, Java, MERN, Python, Cloud technologies, and Network support.

 - 🔭 I’m currently working on [Diet Planner Web App in Spring Boot](https://github.com/leizcool/Personalized-Diet-Planner.git)
 - 🌱 I’m currently learning [MERN Stack, Full Stack Development, Cloud Computing]